 But there are lots of things you can do to stay well this winter.

 Heating your home and keeping yourself warm are both important factors in staying healthy this winter.
 You can keep you and your family warm at home by following these simple guidelines:

 - Wear several layers and use duvets and blankets.
 You can also use either a hot water bottle or electric blanket to keep you warm in bed.
 Be sure to adhere to the Electrical Safety First guidelines for electric blankets

 - Setting your home to a suitable temperature (18-21 °C, 65-70 °F) will keep the rooms you use most in your home warm.
 Keep your bedroom windows closed at night when the weather is cold.
 For more tips on keeping warm and energy efficient, read Manx Utilities’ Winter Warmth and Readiness leaflet

 - Have at least one hot meal a day and have hot drinks regularly

 - Make sure you have your heating system checked regularly by a qualified professional.
 To ensure your safety, test your smoke alarms and carbon monoxide detectors to make sure they are working properly

 - Prepare for the risk of flooding by staying up to date on flood warnings and having information to hand on managing the risks to your health in the case of a flood

 Help is available to those who cannot afford to heat their homes adequately.
-The Treasury offers a winter bonus of £300 to qualifying people who are entitled to income support.
+Treasury offers a winter bonus to those who qualify or are entitled to income support.